ytanaka-bio/cisMultiDeep/README.md

 # BICCN_Challenge_2023
 ## Introduction
-This repository presents the workflow to identify functional enhancers for each annotated cell type from a diverse collection of multi-omics profiles.
+This repository presents the workflow to identify functional enhancers for each annotated cell type from a diverse collection of multi-omics profiles (https://biccnchallenge.org/).
 Here, we hypothesize that cell type is determined by a common set of genes, whose expression is regulated by highly-conserved enhancers across species.

 ## Environment
 ```{r eval=FALSE}